hpcslag/animation2d_split_helper/README.md

-# Uinty3d Animation 2d splite helper
+# Uinty3d Animation 2d split helper
 If your Animator don't fucking know how to put the animation image to together, this tool can help you save your time to merge it.

 `This tool is for Unity3d Sprite Animation`